Collaborative Learning via Prediction Consensus: Related work

-\paragraph{Collaborator selection.} In decentralized learning setting, a node aggregates information from its collaborators, in the form of gossip mixing of models.
-Most studies assume a fixed gossip mixing matrix given by e.g. physical connections of nodes \citep{xiaoboyd-davg,boyd-gossip,assran2019stochastic}, however, these approaches fail to consider data-dependent communication as with task similarities and node qualities.
+In contrast to federated learning, the \emph{fully decentralized learning} setting does not assume the existence of a central server.
+Instead, decentralized schemes such as gossip averaging are used to aggregate local information across agents~\citep{bellet2018personalized,koloskova2021unified}.
+Despite the lack of a global state, such methods can provably converge to the desired global solution, leading to a gradual consensus among individual models~\citep{kairouz2021advances}.
+In this context, \citet{dandi2022dataheterogeneityaware,bars2023topology} optimize the communication topology to adapt to data heterogeneity but do not offer any collaborator selection mechanisms. \citet{bellet2018personalized} allows personalized models on each agent, but assumes prior information about task-relatedness, as opposed to learned selection. \emph{Gossip algorithms} typically assume a fixed gossip mixing matrix given by e.g. physical connections of nodes \citep{xiaoboyd-davg,boyd-gossip,assran2019stochastic}.
+These approaches fail to consider data-dependent communication as with task similarities and node qualities.
 Several recent works have addressed this issue by proposing alternative methods that consider these factors.
 Notably, \citet{li-l2c2022} directly optimizes the mixing weights by minimizing the local validation loss per node, which requires labeled validation sets. \citet{sui2022friends} uses the E-step of EM algorithm to estimate the importance of other agents to one specific agent $i$, by evaluating the accuracy of other agents' models on the local data of agent $i$.
-However, this way of trust computation does not allow the algorithm to be applied to target distributions that differ from the local distribution.
-Moreover, for both \citet{li-l2c2022,sui2022friends}, the aggregation is performed in the gradient space, therefore not allowing heterogeneous models.
+This way of trust computation does not allow the algorithm to be applied to target distributions that differ from the local distribution, differentiating it from our work.
+Moreover, for both \citet{li-l2c2022,sui2022friends} the aggregation is performed in the gradient space, therefore not allowing heterogeneous models.